 Why did we create an alliance of independent, small hearing care businesses?

 We had no voice ... we changed that

 We now have a say in legislative policies affecting our businesses.

-Members who were threatened with a million dollar lawsuit, an expensive battle to be heard, to defend their reputation and small practice, and our subsequent advocacy, have resulted in major changes in our industry.
+Members who were threatened with a million dollar lawsuit, their expensive battle to defend their reputation and small practice, their success in finally getting legislators to listen - and our subsequent advocacy - brought major changes to our industry.

 Did you know that

 "Small businesses with less than 20 employees comprise 97% of all Australian businesses